HomeLatest NewsPolicyFacing regulatory crackdown; Google, Facebook may soon have to pay UK newspapers for using their stories

 Facing a regulatory crackdown, the US BigTech companies including Google and Facebook may soon be required to pay newspapers and other media outlets in the UK for using their stories.

-The UK government plans to roll out a new set of laws in line with the Australian rules that mandate technology majors to pay the respective news agencies for using their stories.
+The UK plans to roll out a new set of laws in line with the Australian rules that mandate technology majors to pay the respective news agencies for using their stories.

 Under the plans, the platforms will be encouraged to negotiate payment deals with news organisations.
 If the negotiations fail, an independent arbitrator would set a fair price, a latest UK government report said.